Nearly Optimal Latent State Decoding in Block MDPs: Proof of Theorem -- Fundamental Lower Bound of Latent State Decoding

 \item[(C2')] $\frac{p(f(x_1) | s, a)}{\sum_{x', a'} p(f(x_1) | f(x'), a') u(x', a')} = \frac{p(f(x_2) | s, a)}{\sum_{x', a'} p(f(x_2) | f(x'), a') u(x', a')}$. \end{enumerate} \end{lemma} \begin{proof} Follows from straightforward computations. \end{proof}

-\cite{misra2020kinematic} extended the notion of kinematic separability, which is defined between two contexts, to the whole BMDP: \begin{definition}[Definition 4 of \cite{misra2020kinematic}] A BMDP $\Phi$ is in {\bf canonical form} if for any $x_1, x_2 \in \cX$ the following holds: $f(x_1) = f(x_2)$ if and only if $x_1$ and $x_2$ are kinematically inseparable.
-If this does not hold, then we say that $\Phi$ is not in canonical form. \end{definition}
+\cite{misra2020kinematic} then extended the notion of kinematic separability, which is defined between two contexts, to the whole BMDP: \begin{definition}[Definition 4 of \cite{misra2020kinematic}] A BMDP $\Phi$ is in {\bf canonical form} if for any $x_1, x_2 \in \cX$ the following holds: $f(x_1) = f(x_2)$ if and only if $x_1$ and $x_2$ are kinematically inseparable.
+If this does not hold, then $\Phi$ is said to be not in canonical form. \end{definition}

-Finally, the following proposition shows that our notion of separability ($I(\Phi) > 0$) is {\it stronger} (in that it encompasses broader range of BMDPs) than BMDP being in canonical form: \begin{proposition} If the BMDP $\Phi$ is in canonical form, then $I(\Phi) > 0$. \end{proposition} \begin{proof} Again, we prove the contrapositive.
+Finally, the following proposition shows that our notion of separability ($I(\Phi) > 0$) is {\it weaker} (in that it encompasses a broader range of BMDPs) than BMDP being in canonical form: \begin{proposition} If the BMDP $\Phi$ is in canonical form, then $I(\Phi) > 0$. \end{proposition} \begin{proof} Again, we prove the contrapositive.
 Assume that $I(\Phi) = 0$.
 From Proposition \ref{prop:I=0}, there exists some $j \in \cS$ with $j \neq f(x)$ and $c > 0$ such that